Deepak2k20/SQL-Learning/README.md

 DROP INDEX - deletes an index

 I have taken a sample database table Customer whose fields are - CustomerName, ContactName, Address, City, PostalCode, Country. \
-I have taken a sample database table Products which fields are - ProductID,ProductName,SupplierID,CategoryID,Unit,Price.
+I have taken a sample database table Products which fields are - ProductID,ProductName,SupplierID,CategoryID,Unit,Price.\
+I have taken a sample database table OrderDetails which fields are - OrderDetailID,OrderID,ProductID,Quantity